ArenPapa/project3/README.md

 ### **TOK Connection: Ethics of Data Collection and Privacy in Digital Platforms**

-Your digital restaurant platform collects and stores various forms of user data, including personal login credentials, order history, loyalty points, and delivery driver performance metrics.
-This raises significant ethical concerns about privacy, security, and consent, which are central issues in both the **Human Sciences** and **Technology** as Areas of Knowledge.
-The ethical dilemma revolves around **how much control users should have over their own data and to what extent businesses should be allowed to collect and use that data for operational efficiency.**
+My website collects and keeps a variety of user data, from sign-up and order history, loyalty point records, to delivery driver performance.
+This is a major ethical concern with respect to privacy, safety, and consent and relates to both **Technology** and **Human Sciences** as Areas of Knowledge.
+The ethical problem I have to weigh is **the level to which users should control their own data and the level to which I, as a businessperson, can collect and use that data to enhance business efficiency.

-One of the primary concerns is the issue of **informed consent in data collection**.
-Users interact with digital systems daily, often without fully understanding how their data is being stored and processed.
-Your platform, like many modern applications, automatically tracks customer behavior, order frequency, and staff work hours.
-However, if the platform does not provide clear policies or explicit user consent agreements, it becomes ethically questionable whether users are truly aware of how their data is being used.
-This reflects a broader **epistemological question**: *To what extent does a lack of transparency in data collection affect ethical responsibility in digital platforms?* Many users do not read privacy policies before signing up for services, which raises the question of whether businesses should take extra steps to ensure their customers fully understand the implications of using the platform.
+My biggest concern is the issue of **data collection informed consent**.
+My users are interacting with my system on a daily basis without, perhaps, being adequately informed regarding how their data is collected and processed.
+Like most modern applications, my system is automatically collecting customer behavior, order frequency, and worker work hours.
+Unless I have explicit user consent forms or clear policies, though, it is ethically problematic as to whether users are properly informed regarding how their data is being used.
+This is part of a broader **epistemological problem**:
+*How much do data collection secrecy and lack of transparency affect ethical responsibility in digital systems?*
+I realize that most users do not read privacy policies during sign-up to use services, so the issue is one of whether I should do more to get my customers completely informed regarding the implications of use on my system.

-Another key ethical dilemma is the **trade-off between security and convenience** in digital platforms.
-Your system encrypts passwords using bcrypt, which adds a layer of security, but it does not incorporate more advanced protection mechanisms, such as two-factor authentication.
-This presents a conflict between making security strict enough to protect user data and keeping it simple enough for customers and employees to log in quickly.
-A system that prioritizes convenience over security may lead to vulnerabilities, making it easier for hackers to exploit user data.
-On the other hand, if security measures are too complex, they may discourage users from engaging with the platform.
-This dilemma raises the question: *How do we determine the ethical responsibility of protecting user data in digital systems?* Should businesses prioritize their own efficiency, or do they have a duty to implement security protocols that go beyond basic encryption?
+One more significant ethical decision that I have to make is **the balance between convenience and security** on websites.
+My system hashes passwords using bcrypt, providing a first level of protection, but it isn't implementing more sophisticated protection methods, including two-factor protection.
+This creates the dilemma between requiring the security to be strong enough to protect users' data and to be simple enough to be convenient to employees and customers to log in.
+A system based on convenience could provide an entrance to the hackers to access the users' data.
+If it is, instead, too complicated, it would discourage the users to interact with my system.
+This issue compels me to ask: *How do I determine the ethical responsibility to protect the users' data?* Am I to opt for convenience, or do I have the ethical responsibility to implement protection mechanisms more sophisticated than a simple hashing?

-Beyond security, your platform also tracks user interactions to enhance business operations, such as monitoring customer visits for the loyalty program and tracking driver performance through ratings and earnings.
-While this data can help optimize service quality, it raises concerns about **digital surveillance and behavioral tracking**.
-If a delivery driver receives a few poor ratings, their ability to receive future orders could be affected, creating a system where algorithms, rather than human judgment, determine economic opportunities.
-Similarly, customers may receive targeted promotions based on their past spending habits, raising the question of whether businesses are subtly influencing consumer behavior in ways that limit their autonomy.
-This brings up an essential ethical issue: *At what point does data collection become digital surveillance, and how does this impact human freedom?* While tracking data is beneficial for business, excessive monitoring could create an environment where users are unknowingly manipulated by algorithms, much like the concerns raised with tech giants such as Amazon, Uber, or Google.
+Besides security, my platform also monitors users' interactions to automate business processes, including customer visits being tracked within the loyalty program and driver performance based on driver ratings and revenues.
+Though the data streamline quality of service, they raise concerns regarding **digital surveillance and behavioral monitoring**.
+When a delivery driver obtains a few negative ratings, his or her likelihood to get subsequent orders may be reduced, and we have a scenario where algorithms, instead of discretion, decide economic opportunity.
+Similarly, I target promotions based on past customer spend, and the issue is as to whether I am, in effect, manipulating consumer behavior in a way to reduce their choice.
+This is an important ethical concern: *At what point is data collection digital surveillance, and how do we balance data collection and human freedom?* While data tracking is good business, too much monitoring could result in a world where consumers are unknowingly manipulated by algorithms, as there have been concerns raised regarding tech leaders such as Amazon, Uber, or Google.

-Ultimately, your project highlights a broader debate about **data ethics, digital privacy, and the power dynamics between businesses and consumers**.
-In the age of information, knowledge is often collected through invisible processes, leaving users with little awareness of how their personal information is being used.
-This leads to larger epistemological questions: *Can a system truly "know" a customer’s preferences just by tracking their purchases?
-How much control should individuals have over their own digital footprint?* By examining the ethical implications of your platform, you engage with fundamental **TOK concepts related to the nature of knowledge, ethics in technology, and the limits of digital surveillance in modern society**.
+Lastly, my project also invokes a broader discussion of **data ethics, digital privacy, and corporate consumer relations as a power relation**.
+In the age of information, knowledge is increasingly collected by stealth, with users unaware how their personal data is used.
+This brings broader epistemological questions: *Does my system really "know" a customer’s preferences by monitoring what they are buying?
+To what extent should individuals be able to control their own digital trail?* In discussing the ethical implications of my platform, I am wrestling with basic **TOK issues of the nature of knowledge, the ethical implications of technology, and limits on digital surveillance in modern society**.

 # Criteria B: Design